katahiromz/EGA/EGA-Manual.md

   usage: greater_equal(value1, value2)
 ```

 Compares two values.
 Returns 1 if `value1` was greater than `value2` or equal.
-Returns zero otherwise.
+Otherwise returns zero.

 Same as `>=`.